Table of Contents

 Not Picking Up Your Pooch’s Poop

 The last habit that you may be guilty of is not picking up your dog’s poop.
 Why?
-I don’t get it.
+We don’t get it.
 It’s not that hard.
 Just pick it up!
-I know it can be gross, but the gross consequences of not picking it up are way worse.
+We know it can be gross, but the gross consequences of not picking it up are way worse.

 There are so many diseases that can be transmitted through poop like roundworms, tapeworms, hookworms, whipworms, really all the worms...parvo, giardia, and so many more.
 Plus poop attracts mice, which can actually spread this harmful bacteria more.
 So pick it up.

 And pick up what I’m putting down…leave these habits behind to ensure the happiest and healthiest life for your pup.
 Which of these are you guilty of?
 Let us know in the comments section down below.